raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Handling collision with the walls.

-1. You have probably noticed that when the marble moves arond the maze, it deletes the walls as it goes.
+1. You have probably noticed that when the marble moves around the maze, it deletes the walls as it goes.
 To prevent this from happening, you're going to need some basic collision detection.
 To do this you can write a new function.

 	```python
 	def check_wall(x,y,new_x,new_y):
 	```

 1. This function will check whether there is a wall at the `new_x` and `new_y` coordinates.
 If there is then it will return the `new_x` and `new_y`, otherwise it will return to old `x` and `y`.
-This is why we needed to copy the `x` and `y` variabels earlier.
+This is why we needed to copy the `x` and `y` variables earlier.

 	```python
 	def check_wall(x,y,new_x,new_y):